Somali Armed Forces: Decline and collapse, 1978–1991

 On 12–13 November 1989, a group of Hawiye officers and men belonging to the 4th Division at Galkayo, in Mudug, mutinied.
 General Barre's son, Maslah, led a force of Marehan clansmen to suppress the mutiny.
 Punishment was meted out to local Hawiye villages.
 In mid-November 1989, rebel forces briefly captured Galkayo.
 They reportedly seized significant quantities of military equipment at the 4th Division Headquarters, including tanks, 30 mobile anti-aircraft guns and rocket launchers.
 However, the rebels were unable to take most of this equipment so they incinerated it.
 Government forces thereafter launched massive reprisals against civilians within the 21st, 54th, 60th and 77th military sectors.
 The impacted towns and villages included Gowlalo, Dagaari, Sadeh Higlo, Banderadley, Galinsor, Wargalo, Do'ol, Halimo, Go'ondalay and Galkayo.

+During the late 1980s, the Somali army suffered serious shortages of ammunition and the morale of various military formations reached a low.
+A 1989 strategic survey observed, "...morale has been reported to be low for lack of such vital items as ammunition and boots".
+Thus the SNA was also increasingly beset with mutinies of soldiers.
+By the end of 1989 new rebel groups were carrying out attacks in southern Somalia as the government was desperately seeking foreign military aid to remedy the SNA's supply situation, with little success.
+Fighting escalated between the SNA and Somali Patriotic Movement (SPM) in the south throughout the fall of 1989.

 By mid-1990, USC insurgents had captured most of the towns and villages surrounding Mogadishu.
 On 8 November 1990, USC forces launched attack on the government garrison at Bulo-Burte, killing the commander.
 From 30 December 1990, there was a major upsurge in local violence in Mogadishu, and continuous fighting between government troops and USC insurgents.
 The next four weeks were marked by increasing rebel gains.
 On 27 January 1991, Siad Barre fled the capital for Kismayo, along with many of his supporters.
 This marked the culmination of the first phase of the civil war.